 At this point a few preliminary jobs will also take place: (i) you will be asked to fill out an author-marketing questionnaire (AMQ) so that the press has all the information for sending out free copies (for authors and review) and can tailor its marketing plan for the book; (ii) we will be producing the book cover so that the marketing partners can advertise this thumbnail image; (iii) and, in the case of essay collections and journals, the Consent-to-Publish Forms for contributors of articles will be sent out so they can be signed and returned.

 Copyediting is undertaken by specialists who have graduate degrees and a broad experience of editing in medieval studies (though they may not necessarily be specialists in the minutiae of a particular subfield).
 They will ensure that the press’s Style Guide has been applied.
 The copyeditor will then generate proofs that the author can correct.

 Since the author will have supplied a «definitive» manuscript, the understanding is that textual changes will be minor.
 The primary purpose is to answer questions raised and check the interventions made by the copyeditor.
 Once these proofs are passed no further textual changes are permitted.
 Typically the copyeditor allocates five to seven days to the author to check the copyedited proofs and respond to any queries raised.
 In extreme circumstances a second set of proofs may be provided, but this will need to be turned around in 48 hours or over a weekend.

 - Typesetting and Printing

-The typesetter produces three files: one for the printed version; one for an e-book version and for Open Access availability; and a watermarked version for the private use of the authors and contributors (Green Open Access).
+The typesetter produces three sets of files: one for the printed version; one for e-book versions; and a watermarked version for the private use of the authors and contributors (Green Open Access).